Notice of HIPAA Privacy Practices

 Respond to organ and tissue donation requests:

-Work with a medical examiner or funeral director:
+Work with a coroner, medical examiner or funeral director:

 • We can share health information with a coroner, medical examiner, or funeral director following the death of an individual.